 – Stereoscopic displays

 These technologies are combined together on different platforms and leveraged with the help of carefully designed software programs to offer the most convincing, immersive and believable virtual reality environments for users.

-Recently, photogrammetry is also used to merge several high-resolution to create highly detailed 3D environments and objects in a slew of VR applications apart from a range of technologies for 360 degree video post productions.
+Recently, photogrammetry is also used to merge several high-resolution to create highly detailed 3D environments and objects in a slew of VR applications apart from a range of technologies for 360-degree video post productions.

-The applications of VR are more or less concentrated on entertainment business.
-However, as technologies become cheaper and more robust, it can be used in a wide range of industries, for academic purposes and creating simulated environments.
+The applications of VR are more or less concentrated on the entertainment business.
+However, as technologies become cheaper and more robust, it can be used in a wide range of industries, for academic purposes and be creating simulated environments.